Atomu2014/Optimization-Algorithms/README.md

 ### The Marginal Value of Adaptive Gradient Methods in Machine Learning, Ashia C. Wilson, et.al.
 2017

 This paper summarizes the updating behaviors of non-adaptive and adaptive methods.
 The author constructs a simple convex problem where non-adaptive methods work while adaptive methods fail.
-This problem illustrates the overfitting problem of adaptive methods, which means the generalization ability of adaptive methods may be worse than non-adaptive ones.
+This illustrates the overfitting problem of adaptive methods, which means the generalization ability of adaptive methods may be worse than non-adaptive ones.
 The author also conducts experiments on deep learning problems, including computer vision, natural language modeling, and parsing.
 All the experiments show adaptive algorithms are no better than non-adaptive ones.

 This paper concludes in 2 aspects: